Heat and Buildings Strategy – Too little, Too late.

 What should have been included in the Heat and Buildings Strategy?

 Bold and urgent action is needed as currently less than 2% of UK homes have any form of low carbon heating and still over 1,600,000 gas boilers are being installed each year in the UK.

 The share of renewable heat in the UK is almost the lowest of any country in Europe – because the UK imposes very high taxes on electricity.

 With the large reduction in the grid carbon factor the electrification of heat is the way to go and that means installing heat pumps.

 Experience from countries like Sweden and Finland shows that once fossil-fuel heating is no longer the cheapest option, the market changes rapidly.
-However, the UK still imposes significant taxes and environmental levies (23%) on domestic electricity, but almost none (less than 2%) on gas: this is the reverse of what is needed if the UK is to achieve anything near 600,000 heat pump installations a year by 2028.
+However, the UK still imposes significant taxes and environmental levies (25%) on domestic electricity, but almost none (only 2%) on gas: this is the reverse of what is needed if the UK is to achieve anything near 600,000 heat pump installations a year by 2028.

 The opportunity for the UK to decarbonise heating is huge.
 Doing so will not only cut carbon emissions, but also improve air quality and people's comfort and health, and help to achieve our Net-Zero targets.

 Action is needed on the Fiscal Background to UK energy prices

 The Chancellor needs to readjust the Fiscal Background to energy prices if he is serious about preparing for Net Zero carbon emissions.